 LEARN MORE: Hiking the Cinque Terre and The Cinque Terre for Budget Travelers

-Take the train from the Cinque Terre (La Spezia) to Venice.
-There are no direct trains.
-Most trains transfer in either Milan or Florence.
+On day 8, take the train from the Cinque Terre (La Spezia) to Venice.
+There are no direct trains and most trains transfer in either Milan or Florence.
 The quickest journey takes 4 hours but some can take over 6 hours.
 For your day of travel, book the shortest, most convenient train in the morning, so you have the afternoon to spend in Venice.

-One day in Venice is really all you need to see the main highlights.
-Spend the extra time by cruising out to Murano and Burano or simply wandering the canals some more.
+One Day in Venice is really all you need to see the main highlights.
+Spend the extra day by cruising to Murano and Burano or exploring Venice’s quieter neighborhoods.

 Day 10